MarsBased/marsbased-website-old/_posts/2015-04-09-Lessons-Learned-One-Year-Running-Our-Own-Business.markdown

 ###Market share###

-One of the first fears we had when we created the company was that there would be no demand for customized webapps in Ruby on Rails.
+One of the first fears we had when we created the company was that there would be no demand for customized web apps in Ruby on Rails.
 Ruby does not have a big market share in Spain, so we had to create it.

-Truth is, we have been overwhelmed by the incessant demand of Ruby development.
+The truth is, we have been overwhelmed by the incessant demand of Ruby development.
 Apparently, there’s not enough developers, nor specialized companies.
 We've also done a lot of technology-agnostic projects where we chose the tech stack.
-That means, we have contributed to increase the number of clients using Rails.
+That means we have contributed to increasing the number of clients using Rails.
 You’re welcome!

-<strong>Lesson learned</strong>: Identify the companies you want to work for and contact them or ask for an introduction.
+<strong>Lesson learnt</strong>: Identify the companies you want to work for and contact them or ask for an introduction.
 Most of them will want to hear your story.

 To keep this section short, we will publish a dedicated post about each project we have completed throughout the year.